Jonathan0137/Pawsup/doc/sprint3/sprint3.md

 - Figuring out the payment system

 # Unfinished Work
-- NODE-110 Unfinished due to difficulty in understanding how to deal with image files, need more time to understand how to correctly process it and store it.
+- NODE-106 Technically unfinished due to difficulty in understanding how to deal with image files, need more time to understand how to correctly process it and store it.